 Every hour, someone in New York State needs essential services, but people often don't know where to turn.
 The United Way advises you to pick up the phone and dial 2-1-1 (or 3-1-1 in the New York City area) to get answers and help.
 Or, visit http://www.211ny.org/ or www.nyc.gov/311.
 Some of the many services include transportation, housing, social services, health and medicine.

 ACCESS NYC is a free service that identifies and screens for over 30 City, State, and Federal human service benefit programs.
 You may use this service anonymously or you can create an account.
 Some ACCESS NYC programs require users to create an account.

-Get free help from the Consumer Protection Board on:
+Get free help from the Division of Consumer Protection on:

 If you find it hard to make your house payment each month: